-Tribal officials break ground on the new Eagle Mountain Casino in Porterville.
+Tribal officials break ground on the new Eagle Mountain Casino in Porterville in April.
 Photo by Frank Lopez

 Written by Frank Lopez

 Nearly 200 people were in attendance earlier this month for the groundbreaking of the new Eagle Mountain Casino in Porterville.